Undergraduate | TAS-HEN310 | 2024

 Shakespeare: Page, Stage and Screen

-- Demonstrate knowledge of significant aspects of the plays (including language, characterization and ideas), ways in which the plays have been adapted for film, and key theories relevant to the study of Shakespeare and Shakespeare on film
+- Demonstrate knowledge of significant aspects of the plays (including language, characterisation and ideas), ways in which the plays have been adapted for film, and key theories relevant to the study of Shakespeare and Shakespeare on film.

 - Tutorial/ Online Audiovisual Presentation (20%)